FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

     *   Data export capabilities for detailed analysis and reporting

 #### **Story: Global Event Management**
-**As a** Game Master, **I want** to create and trigger global events, **so that** I can enhance user engagement across the platform.
+**As a** Game Master, **I want** to create and trigger global events with highest administrative authority, **so that** I can enhance user engagement across the platform.

 *   **Acceptance Criteria:**
-    *   Event creation tools for platform-wide challenges and competitions
+    *   Event creation tools for platform-wide challenges and competitions with Game Master highest authority
+    *   Game Master approval workflow for Guild Master created events with streamlined review process
+    *   Automatic approval system for all Game Master created events (standard and custom)
+    *   Game Master dashboard for managing Guild Master event approval queue and platform oversight
-    *   Scheduling system for timed events with automatic triggers
+    *   Scheduling system for timed events with automatic triggers and Game Master override capabilities
-    *   Reward distribution system for event participants
+    *   Reward distribution system for event participants with Game Master administrative control
-    *   Event performance tracking and analytics
+    *   Event performance tracking and analytics with comprehensive Game Master reporting
-    *   Communication tools for event announcements and updates
+    *   Communication tools for event announcements and updates with Game Master broadcast authority
-    *   Integration with user progression systems for seamless experience
+    *   Integration with user progression systems for seamless experience under Game Master oversight

 ---